-Washington: The relationship with India is strong and enduring, the US said today and expressed hope that it would continue to grow in the future, downplaying the Twitter rank order of Prime Minister-elect Narendra Modi while responding to congratulatory messages from around the world.
+Washington: The relationship with India is strong and enduring, the US said on Tuesday and expressed hope that it would continue to grow in the future, downplaying the Twitter rank order of Prime Minister-elect Narendra Modi while responding to congratulatory messages from around the world.

 "I think our relationship between the United States and India is so strong and enduring we won`t worry about the Twitter rank order," State Department Spokesperson Jen Psaki told reporters at her daily news conference.